andrewtakeshi/bmi/icinga.d/config_files/README.md

 The "full" subdirectory contains examples of the services, commands, and (anonymized) hosts that we use at CHPC.

-This is by no means a comprehensive guide; for more information, view the Icinga2 documentation.
-However, it should make a very quick and easy way to check
+This is by no means a comprehensive guide; for more information, view the [Icinga2 documentation](https://icinga.com/docs/icinga2/latest/doc/04-configuration/).

 ## General Information